privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

    // side.
 Client (Android or Browser) should check and remove IG / CA name
    // from `bidding_signals_keys` so redundant / duplicate data is not sent
    // over the wire.
-   repeated string bidding_signals_keys = 3;
+   repeated string bidding_signals_keys = 2;

    // User bidding signal that may be ingested during bidding and/or filtering.
    // This is part of InterestGroup JSON object that is an argument to GenerateBid;
    // corresponding key in JSON is `userBiddingSignals`.
    // This is a JSON array.
    google.protobuf.Value user_bidding_signals = 3;

    // The object "ads" is a JSON object that is an
    // argument to GenerateBid.
 This object contains multiple ad objects.
 Each
    // ad contains "renderUrl" and "metadata" as objects.
 This is a JSON array.
    // Note: Our goal is to optimize and work with Adtechs to find solutions
-   // such that less data is passed in the `ads` object from the client. google.protobuf.Value ads = 2;
+   // such that less data is passed in the `ads` object from the client. google.protobuf.Value ads = 4;

    // Required for bidding.
    // Contains filtering data, like Frequency Cap. oneof DeviceSignals {
      // A JSON string constructed by Android that includes Frequency Cap
      // information.
-     string android_signals = 4;
+     string android_signals = 5;

      // A JSON string constructed by the browser, containing information that
-     // the browser knows like previous wins of ads / Frequency Cap information. string browser_signals = 5;
+     // the browser knows like previous wins of ads / Frequency Cap information. string browser_signals = 6;
    }
  }

  // The Interest Groups (a.k.a Custom Audiences) corresponding to the Buyer. repeated InterestGroup interest_groups = 1;

  // First party user_id owned by the Buyer.
  // This can be an additional bidding signal key for Buyer Key Value lookup.
  // E.g.- Buyer may use this to lookup ads, user_bidding_signal from Key/Value
  // server to optimize payload sent from the client. string buyer_1p_user_id = 2;

+ // The Id is specified by the buyer to support coordinated experiments with
+ // the buyer's Key/Value services.
+ int32 experiment_group_id = 3;
 }
 ```